JHGelpi/sas-jira/NORMALIZED_SPRINT_MIGRATION_PLAN.md

-# Normalized Sprint Migration Plan
+# Ship Cadence Migration Plan
 **From Sprint Name to Fix Version-Based Calculation**

 ## Executive Summary

-Migrate the `normalized_sprint` calculation from sprint name regex parsing to fix version-based logic.
-This will provide more accurate sprint tracking and enable validation of fix version data quality.
+Migrate the `ship_cadence` calculation from sprint name regex parsing to fix version-based logic.
+This will provide more accurate release tracking and enable validation of fix version data quality.

+**Terminology Change**: The field previously called `normalized_sprint` is being renamed to `ship_cadence` to better reflect that it represents the actual ship/release cadence (fix version) rather than a normalized sprint name.

 ---